skoji/noramark/README.md

 # ArtiMark

 ArtiMark is a simple line-oriented text markup language.
-ArtiMark focuses on creating XHTML files for EPUB books.
+It focuses on creating XHTML files for EPUB books.
-It is optimized for Japanese Text for the present.
+It is optimized for Japanese text for the present.

-This version is in very early alpha status, and not usable at all.
+This very early alpha version, so it's not usable at all.
-Will be partly usable in the end of 2012.
+It will be partly usable by the end of 2012.

 ## Installation